Focus on Freight

 UIC Students Pursue Research Through CN Fellowships

-Three UIC Urban Planning and Policy Master’s degree candidates who are passionate about freight planning were awarded fellowships plus a tuition and fee waivers to complete their respective thesis.
+Three UIC Urban Planning and Policy Master’s degree graduates or current candidates who are passionate about freight planning were awarded fellowships plus a tuition and fee waivers to complete their respective thesis.
 Each studied different rail research challenges.

 Steven Manella, who earned his Master’s degree from UIC in 2012, submitted and defended his thesis on “Effective Approaches to Increase Public Benefits of Freight Intermodal Terminals."
 Read Steven's thesis by clicking here.
 Steven's research provided insight on how the working relationship between members of the freight transportation industry and public officials impact common development issues associated with freight projects.